Color May Vary

 What’s a company these days without merch?
 A number of products and apparel were designed to promote the new business.

-We also developed a social media kit that includes photography, post types, and a series of typography based graphics to populate the channels.
+We also developed a brand style guide and social media strategy including brand pillars, post types, photography art direction, and graphics to populate their various channels.